-If you’ve never made an angel food cake, you have to try it as it tastes so great!
+If you’ve never made an angel food cake from scratch, you have to try it as it tastes so good!

 Despite the fact that this recipe calls for 12 egg whites and you have to pull out the mixer, it’s all worth it!
-I made this cake for my husband’s birthday earlier this week (it’s his all time favorite dessert!); and as fate would have it, I also scored my cake pan for just $1.74 at the thrift store this week.
+I made this cake for my husband’s birthday earlier this week (it’s his all-time favorite dessert!).

 Homemade Angel Food Cake

-Light and fluffy cake, served up with fresh strawberries if desired!
+Light and fluffy cake, served up with fresh strawberries and whipped cream!

-Serve the cake with some fresh strawberries and whipped cream if desired!
+Serve the cake with some fresh strawberries and whipped cream if desired.
 For a different variation, I sometimes serve angel food cake kabobs with cut up pieces of cake and strawberries.
 Melt some hazelnut spread in the microwave for a few seconds and drizzle with a spoon.
-This is a great party dessert!
-Enjoy 🙂
+Enjoy!